tagohd/mono/Outline.md

 Note to self: Just an outline, okay?
 Don't worry about the details yet.
 That comes later.

+There might be even more loops, but keep in mind that we're not necessarily going to show the whole loop each time.

 # 1 First Loop
 ## 1.1 Departure
 ### 1.1.1 Ordinary World